jacobbridges/veggiecron-server/README.md

 # veggiecron-server

-A healthier alternative to cron
+A healthier alternative to cron.

+# Meta

+* Requires: Python 3.5+